beyond-the-cloud-dev/soql-lib/README.md

 }
 ```

-7. Selector framwork should allow for mocking in unit tests.
+7. Selector framework should allow for mocking in unit tests.
-8. Selector framwork should allow to build query on fly.
+8. Selector framework should allow building query/adjust on the fly.

 ## License notes